$\alpha$-nucleus optical potentials from chiral effective field theory $NN$ interactions: Optical potentials

-The density matrices entering in \Eq{eq:exchange} are approximated using the density matrix expansion (DME) restricted to its leading term~\cite{Nege72DME1,Bogn09DME}.
 To describe the nuclear density profiles, we use densities inferred from precise electron-scattering measurements~\cite{Devr87rhoel}, and from state-of-the-art nuclear-structure calculations, such as quantum Monte Carlo (QMC) for $^4$He~\cite{Lynn17QMClight} or relativistic mean field (RMF) for heavier nuclei~\cite{Chen15NStars}.

 For the $NN$ interaction $v$, we consider the potentials developed within chiral EFT in Ref.~\cite{Dura17DFP}, since they give the advantage to work in coordinate space.
 These potentials are regulated with cutoffs $R_0=1.2$ and $1.6$~fm, and are based on the formalism developed in Refs.~\cite{Geze13QMCchi,Geze14long}.
 We will show only results at N$^2$LO, which is the highest order in the chiral expansion in which these potentials are available.
 We include only two-body forces, leaving the analysis of the impact of three-body interactions for a later study.